I could be wrong, but I suspect your hard disk either has or is developing a problem.

 What the messages mean

-The whole “CBlockFile::Open Block” thing sounds like the program’s disk reading code has a problem.
-It’s trying to read something from the disk (that’s the Open Block part) and failing (that’s the error part that you’re seeing).
+The whole “CBlockFile::Open Block” thing sounds like the program’s disk-reading code has a problem.
+It’s trying to read something from the disk (that’s the Open Block part) and failing (that’s the error you’re seeing).

 Now, I’m not sure what Google (the team behind Picasa) said, but ultimately, I’m concerned.
-If this is a hard disk issue, it’s actually good that the problem didn’t go away so that you’re not fooled into thinking that it was fixed.
+If this is a hard disk issue, it’s actually good that the problem didn’t go away, so you’re not fooled into thinking it was fixed.

 Back up now!

-That article tells you to run ChkDsk a couple of times with different switches, so that there are multiple levels of aggressive file checking and disk repair.
-Then, run another tool or two depending on how much you want to invest in recovering this hard disk.
+That article tells you to run ChkDsk a couple of times with different switches, so there are multiple levels of aggressive file-checking and disk repair.
+Then run another tool or two, depending on how much you want to invest in recovering this hard disk.